dannyel2511/robotics-final-project/README.md

 ![Imagen del robot](https://i.imgur.com/9DvviGGl.jpg)

 In the following sections, there are some explanations to start the robot and set the environment in the PC and onboard computer to run the project-shark package, included in this repository.
-You can read more information about how the robot was built reading the Report.pdf.
+You can read more information about how the robot was built in the Report.pdf.

 ## Previous requeriments
 * Install the Arduino IDE.